nais/doc/docs/tutorials/hello-nais.md

 This describes the system your application will be running on.
 It includes the base image, and the commands needed to build your application.
-This is the payload you are requesting NAIS to run.
+This is the payload you are requesting Nais to run.
 We have created this file for you, as there are no changes needed for this tutorial.
 Check it out.

 ### Application manifest

-This file describes your application to the NAIS platform so that it can run it correctly and provision the resources it needs.
+This file describes your application to the Nais platform so that it can run it correctly and provision the resources it needs.

 Create a file called `app.yaml` in a `.nais`-folder.